From A Wiki of Ice and Fire

 Cersei is a strikingly beautiful woman with classic Lannister looks: blonde hair, brilliant green eyes, fair skin, and a slender, graceful figure. this collection of images.
 However, time and motherhood are beginning to take their toll on her body, and as of A Feast for Crows she has begun to gain weight as a result of alcohol abuse.
 Like many other characters in the series, she occasionally has dreams that seem to be prophetic.

 Cersei is technically her parents' oldest child, although her twin Jaime was born mere moments later, clutching her heel.
-The twins were nine years old when their brother Tyrion was born, killing their mother and causing their father to become cold and bitter.
+The twins were eight years old when their brother Tyrion was born, killing their mother and causing their father to become cold and bitter.

 Cersei and Jaime experimented sexually with one another during childhood.
 At one point they were discovered by a servant, and their mother moved their rooms to separate sides of the castle in an attempt to prevent such behavior.
 At the age of twelve, Cersei was taken to King's Landing with her father, then Hand of the King.
 In the following years, Lord Tywin refused every offer of marriage for Cersei he received, probably still hoping for a match with one of the Targaryen princes.
 She missed Jaime and was jealous when Lord Tywin eventually proposed to marry him to Lysa Tully.
 Jaime was knighted at the age of fifteen during the campaign against the Kingswood Brotherhood and, on his way home to Casterly Rock, he visited King's Landing, mainly to see his sister.
 Cersei seduced him during the visit and persuaded him to join the Kingsguard, which would require him to remain unmarried and live near her in King's Landing.
 She expected that Lord Tywin would be strictly opposed to the idea, but that he would not dare to openly object to it in order not to offend King Aerys.